 Are you considering a career as a software technical writer?
 Take the following steps to get software qualified in the field!

 Software technical writers can find work with an Associate’s degree, but earning a bachelor’s degree can give you an added advantage.

-Create a portfolio by volunteering to undertake an unpaid internship to acquire experience and develop your software technical writing skills.
+Create a software portfolio by volunteering to undertake an unpaid internship to acquire experience and develop your software technical writing skills.